reedxiao/langdag/README.md

 - **Concurrent Execution:** Automatically identifies and executes independent tasks in parallel.
 - **Asynchronous Operations:** Native support for `async` operations, ideal for I/O-bound tasks.
 - **Conditional Routing:** Dynamically route workflows using conditional edges based on node outputs.
+- **Extensible Plugin System:** Easily add custom logic for logging, monitoring, and observability.
-- **Execution Hooks:** Customize behavior by injecting logic at critical points in the execution lifecycle.
+- **Lifecycle Hooks:** Customize behavior by injecting logic at critical points in the execution lifecycle.
 - **Enhanced Observability:** Visualize the execution flow with a console-based tree diagram for easier debugging.
 - **Modular Architecture:** A consistent and reusable structure for all nodes.